Welcome to UF Research Computing! This page is intended to help new clients get started on HiPerGator.

 Afterwards, group members will be able to submit HiPerGator account requests indicating their PI as the sponsor.
 Once approved, their linux accounts will be created.

-We recommend that the group's sponsor requests a free trial allocation for storage and computational resources to get the group started on HiPerGator.
+We recommend that the group's sponsor request a free trial allocation for storage and computational resources to get the group started on HiPerGator.
 Group members can then use HiPerGator for the 3 month duration of the trial allocation to figure out what resources and applications they really need.

 After or while the group uses a trial allocation to determine the computational and storage resources it needs the group's sponsor can submit a purchase request for hardware (5-years) or services (3-months to longer) to invest into the resources to cover the group's HiPerGator use.